simplex-chat/simplexmq/protocol/simplex-messaging.md

 The destination server having received this command decrypts both encryption layers (proxy and client), verifies client authorization as usual, processes it, and send the double encrypted `RRES` response to proxy.

-The shared secret for encrypting transmission bodies between proxy server and destination server is agreed from proxy and destination server keys exchanged in handshake headers - proxy and server use the same shared secred during the session for the encryption between them.
+The shared secret for encrypting transmission bodies between proxy server and destination server is agreed from proxy and destination server keys exchanged in handshake headers - proxy and server use the same shared secret during the session for the encryption between them.

 ```abnf